 This legislation sets out many detailed requirements including that:

-- the action is in relation to a work dispute (this would rule out, for example, action for political reasons);
+- the action must be in relation to a work dispute (this would rule out, for example, action for political reasons);

 - the dispute must be with your own employer (this makes it difficult to plan industrial action in industries where groups of workers, although working alongside each other, have different employers, for example as a result of outsourcing or the use of facilities management companies to provide some services);

-- a secret postal ballot has been held, following detailed rules, including rules as to exactly what words must appear on the ballot paper;
+- a secret postal ballot must have been held, following detailed rules, including rules as to exactly what words must appear on the ballot paper;

-- the ballot has been independently scrutinised (if more than 50 people are involved); and
+- the ballot must have been independently scrutinised (if more than 50 people are involved); and

-- notice has been given of the industrial action.
+- notice must have been given of the industrial action.